mawais54013/Solar-System/README.md

 ```
 {
     image: // link to Sun image
     description: // info about the sun
     websiteLink: // link to Nasa website about the Sun
 }
 ```

 ## Meteorite

 ```
 {
     meteors: // definition about meteors
     meteorShowers: // definition about meteor showers
     meteorShowerLink: // link to Nasa website about meteor showers
     image: // image link to meteor showers
 }
 ```

 ## Comets & Asteroids

 ```
 {
     def: // main definition from Nasa website
     image: // image link
     link: // link to Nasa website
 }
 ```

-**.getMercury**
+# Final Notes

-Get information about mercury.
+This package will be regularly updated.

-**.get
+Thank you for using.